 These services aim to build positive interaction with young people before problems occur.

+The Salvation Army provides more than just material support.
 Where problems have started to develop, we believe early intervention is the next best strategy to prevention.
-For example:

 - Reconnect Programs work with the families of youth at risk of leaving home to improve relationships before they choose life on the streets.